Show more

 Bespoke for Buckinghamshire Childminders

 This course will demonstrate how to plan, resource and support children’s learning outside.
 It engages learners in a series of practical and fun activities that allow childminders to confidently include outdoor play, incorporating risk and challenge, to make learning through play more exciting.
 The ideas are based on current research and practice to improve learning outcomes.
 This course will focus on risk and challenge and all areas of learning and development from the EYFS.
+Delegates do not need to wear outdoor clothing for this training.
 As a result of attending this course you will have discussed the following:

 • To increase practitioner knowledge and confidence of delivering engaging and challenging EYFS experiences outside.